AppointmentGuru/AppointmentGuru-Website/help/adding-invoice-line-items.md

 ## After navigating to the invoice editing screen you can:

 * Edit the invoice title.
-* Add line items by click on the blue plus - choose the type of medical aid code and its specific details.
+* Add line items by clicking on the blue plus - choose the type of medical aid code and its specific details.
 * Once you're done, click on *Mark as ready for invoicing*.

 If the *Medical aid line items* area is not showing, click on the refresh button next to the client name on the *Add invoice details* screen.